Q: What is Amazon Kinesis Data Streams?

 Q: How do I manage and control access to my Kinesis stream?

 Kinesis Streams integrates with Amazon Identity and Access Management (IAM), a service that enables you to securely control access to your Amazon Web Services services and resources for your users.
 For example, you can create a policy that only allows a specific user or group to add data to your Kinesis stream.
 For more information about access management and control of your stream, see Controlling Access to Kinesis Data Streams Resources using IAM.

 Q: How do I log API calls made to my Kinesis stream for security analysis and operational troubleshooting?

-Amazon Kinesis Data Streams integrates with Amazon CloudTrail, a service that records AWS API calls for your account and delivers log files to you.
+Amazon Kinesis Data Streams integrates with Amazon CloudTrail, a service that records Amazon API calls for your account and delivers log files to you.
 For more information about API call logging and a list of supported Amazon Kinesis Data Streams API operations, see Logging Kinesis Data Streams API calls Using Amazon CloudTrail.

 Q: How do I effectively manage my Kinesis streams and the costs associated with these streams?

 Amazon Kinesis Data Streams allows you to tag your Kinesis streams for easier resource and cost management.
-A tag is a user-defined label expressed as a key-value pair that helps organize AWS resources.
+A tag is a user-defined label expressed as a key-value pair that helps organize Amazon Web Services resources.
 For example, you can tag your streams by cost centers so that you can categorize and track your Amazon Kinesis Data Streams costs based on cost centers.
 For more information about Amazon Kinesis Data Streams tagging, see Tagging Your Kinesis Streams.